 Dealing with Friends and Extended Family

 For those who have been socially distancing and unable to meet with friends and family throughout most of the pandemic, summer vacation is the perfect opportunity to reconnect.
 This is especially the case if you’re planning a camping trip or other type of COVID-safe vacation.

 However, for a child with autism, suddenly being exposed to many people outside of your immediate family can be overwhelming.
 But not only this, accommodating friends and family also mean subtle changes to social norms, expectations, and traditions.
-If your family has been staying in a tight bubble for large parts of the pandemic, this will be even more challenging for your child.
+If your family stays in a tight bubble for large parts of the pandemic, this will be even more challenging for your child.

 Therefore, plan and have some “ground rules” to ensure this doesn’t become overwhelming.

 This could include:

 - Creating a schedule and sharing it: Decide what you’ll be doing when, such as meal times and activities, and let your friends and family know in advance.
 Peer pressure to do things, even when it comes from the best of intentions, can be difficult for anyone to manage, so setting expectations with your vacation guests before you arrive will help prevent this.

 - Providing some pointers ahead of time: Okay, so close family such as your mom or sister probably won’t need to be reminded of the basics, but friends or more extended family could benefit from this.
 Ahead of time, provide some information on types of food your child likes, some of their interests, and how best to engage with them.

 Keeping to a Routine

 Keeping a routine when you have a kid with autism is essential.
 This is why utilizing route planners like the one Route4Me offers is not optional but essential.
 And during pre-COVID times, you could plan the routine into a vacation with a bit of effort.
 However, the problem we have to deal with now is managing the unexpected, such as attractions being closed, restaurants being complete due to capacity limits, or lines being much longer than usual due to biosecurity measures.